Do you want to book work in film and television?

 - Understand your on-camera habits and how to modify them for a stronger performance

 - Master the skill of making the camera fall in love with you

-- Work in an intimate, hands-on, supportive environment where it’s safe to fall on your face (I’ll help you get back up again)
+- Work in an intimate, hands-on, supportive environment where it’s safe to fall on your face (We’ll help you get back up again)